 Field Trips/Social Activities

-Most assisted living facilities host field trips to museums, sporting events or movies.
-These events can be monthly or weekly and give seniors an opportunity to escape from the norm for a while.
+Most communities host trips to museums, sporting events, shopping, local destinations or movies.
+These events can be monthly or weekly and give seniors an opportunity to get to know their community as a whole.

 Remember, a common goal among many assisted living facilities is to keep their residents happy, healthy, active and involved.
 Offering a wide variety of activities for seniors helps them do just that.